-The march of development cannot be stopped, but along with development come the dangers of global warming, higher population densities and increased stress on local and natural resources.
+The march of development cannot be stopped.
+However, along with development come the dangers of global warming.
+In fact, this is an automatic result of higher population densities and increased stress on local and natural resources.
 This dilemma has forced policy makers and builders to look into sustainable models of development and urbanization.

 The concept of environment-friendly office buildings is no longer in the realms of science fiction and speculation.
-With green building philosophies meeting practical construction and design solutions, the corporate office buildings of today are looking more and more futuristic.
+With green building philosophies meeting practical construction and design solutions.
+Therefore, the corporate office buildings of today are looking more and more futuristic.
 And along with appearing hi-tech and beautiful, they are also contributing to making the planet cleaner, greener and cooler.
 Here are five office buildings and design concepts that are making optimum use of the principles of green buildings while looking pretty too.

 1. The Net Lima

-The first of three office towers at the Net Metropolis at the Fort Bonifacio Central Business District on the outskirts of Manila, the Net Lima is the first certified green mega-structure in Philippines.This building complex has an unusual design that makes the towers appear tilted upwards, and the mirror-like glass surfaces create an unusual illusion by reflecting each other.
+The first of three office towers at the Net Metropolis at the Fort Bonifacio Central Business District on the outskirts of Manila, the Net Lima is the first certified green mega-structure in Philippines.This building complex has an unusual design.
+It makes the towers appear tilted upwards.
+Furthermore, the mirror-like glass surfaces create an unusual illusion by reflecting each other.

 2. Sustainable office complex to aim for LEED Gold Certification

-This building comes with a lower podium that blends with the street-scape and uses glass and metal curtain-walling to make the most of available natural light.
+This building comes with a lower podium.
+This blends with the street-scape and uses glass and metal curtain-walling to make the most of available natural light.
 With all aspects of sustainable architecture, such as water conservation and energy saving considerations incorporated into it, the building is targeting a LEED Gold Certification for sustainable design and environmental quality.

 3. Green Office 2015

 A concept designed by the Amsterdam based Rau Architects, this is an office building idea that runs entirely on renewable energy sources.
-Envisaging a multi-purpose space within an existing urban infrastructure, this design incorporates using photovoltaic cells to capture solar energy and low-noise wind turbines to ensure that the office building has a low carbon footprint, along with modern waste management and water recycling methods.
+Moreover, envisaging a multi-purpose space within an existing urban infrastructure, this design incorporates using photovoltaic cells to capture solar energy and low-noise wind turbines to ensure that the office building has a low carbon footprint, along with modern waste management and water recycling methods.